2lian/Motion-Stack/docs/source/manual/install.rst

 .. code-block:: bash

    # Terminal 2
-   pixi run ros2 launch rviz_basic rviz_simu.launch.py
+   pixi run ros2 launch motion_stack rviz_simu.launch.py

 And have fun with the :ref:`tui`.